bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/accounts-for-bitcoin-easypaysy!.md

 Sjors: 00:15:32

-So the first time you're using this as a recipient, so you're going to create an account, you're going to put a transaction on the blockchain.
+The first time you're using this as a recipient, you're going to create an account, you're going to put a transaction on the blockchain.
 If then later on you receive coins, we're going to assume you use this third methodology, the nice privacy thing, it's going to arrive on different addresses.
 So that's very nice.
 But, if you're stupid, or if your wallet is stupid, it's going to combine coins that, you know, are related to that first transaction.
-The first transaction itself is not spendable because it's an `OP_RETURN´, but maybe it comes from another coin.
+The first transaction itself is not spendable because it's an `OP_RETURN`, but maybe it comes from another coin.

 Aaron: 00:16:04